 El Chalten is one of my favorite hiking destinations in Patagonia.
-The only downside about this trekking paradise in the heart of Patagonia is that it can get very crowded, particularly during peak season.
-Nonetheless, trekking in El Chalten remains one of the highlights on my Patagonia trip.
+The only downside to this trekking paradise is the crowd, particularly during peak season.
+Nonetheless, it is well worth a visit for nature lovers.

 Best Time For Trekking In El Chalten

-In terms of weather, summer is obviously the best time for hiking in El Chalten.
-You get maximum daylight hours and better luck with the weather.
-However, it is also the most crowded because it is the peak season.
+In terms of weather, summer months (Dec-Feb) are the best time for hiking in El Chalten.
+You get maximum daylight hours and better weather conditions.
+However, it is also the most crowded.
 If you know me, then you know I try to avoid peak periods.

-I was in Patagonia near the end of autumn (April) when some hostels were already closing for the season.
+I was in Patagonia near the end of autumn (April) when some hostels were already closed for the season.

 The cons are the weather and shorter daylight time.
 There will be more rainfall, so you might not be able to hike on all days.
 Some of the treks might be iced up and inaccessible until the ice melts.
-I did the famous Fitz Roy route three times because the final ascend to the lake was too icy and slippery on two of them.
+I did the famous Fitz Roy route three times because the final ascent to the lake was too icy and slippery on the first two attempts.ย

-You also have shorter daylight hours, which means you have less time to trek.
-However, it was generally not an issue as we did most of the hikes below the anticipated time.
-But it also means you might not stay as long at the vista point.
+You also get shorter daylight hours, which means you have less time to trek.
+However, this was generally not an issue as we did most of the hikes below the anticipated time.
+But you might not stay as long at the vista point.

-The only one where I had a more rush one was when I tried to combine two routes making a big round.
+The only trek where I had a bit of time pressure was when I tried to combine two routes making a big round.
 I only managed to return to the town after sunset.
-Therefore, it is always good to have your headlights with you.
+Therefore, it is always good to carry your headlights with you.ย

-Regardless, with all the trailheads being just around the town, you can always wake up and look at the weather before deciding if you want to set off for a hike that day.
-There is no rush to catch a bus and such.
-We loved that flexibility and convenience.
+Regardless, with all the trailheads being just around town, you can always wake up and look at the weather before deciding if you want to set off for a hike that day.
+There is no rush to catch a bus.
+We loved that flexibility and convenience since we had a loose schedule.

-This is also because we had a loose schedule and might not be good for anyone on a tight itinerary.
-But if you do, I recommend factoring in extra days for buffer.
+That said, it might not be ideal for anyone on a tight itinerary.
+And if you are, I still recommend planning in extra buffer days.
 The nature is incredible and the tranquil surroundings are good for a relaxing, lazy day in town as well.

 Hiking In El Chalten